 - be remunerated in accordance with the normal practices of the participant.

-- A subcontractor (i.e. a third party which has entered into a business agreement with your team or your organisation in addition to the services provided by some hubs) is not considered eligible for completing your planned core work.
-Since a subcontractor that would carry out part of the work of the project would work without the direct supervision of your organisation and without a relationship of subordination.
-Subcontracting for non-core work is however allowed at up to 15% of total received budget.
+- A subcontractor (i.e. a third party which has entered into a business agreement with your team or your organisation in addition to the services provided by some hubs) is not considered eligible for completing your planned core work since a subcontractor that would carry out part of the work of the project would work without the direct supervision of your organisation and without a relationship of subordination.

 - Sufficient travel and dissemination/ PR materials budget is allowed, and even encouraged, in order to present the team’s project at WEAR Sustain related events and activities.